 Marketing automation software and tool costs

 While marketing automation software isn't mandatory, it does make executing and analyzing inbound marketing significantly easier.

 It allows you to control every aspect of your marketing funnel (email, social media, landing pages, forms, blogging, etc.) on one platform and in turn, see how each element interacts and performs.
 But there are other similar alternatives available.

-For any of them, you can expect to spend as little as $200 per month to a few thousand dollars per month, depending on your plan, your business size, and how extensive you need the service to be for you.
+For any of the software platforms, you can expect to spend as little as $200 per month to a few thousand dollars per month, depending on your plan, your business size, and how extensive you need the service to be for you.

 In addition to marketing automation software, we'd recommend using a customer relationship management system (CRM).
 While the HubSpot CRM is available for free, the industry-standard Salesforce ranges from $25 per user per month to $300 per user per month.

-The cost for your needs could fall anywhere along a large spectrum, so be sure to look closely at pricing information and feature listings to make sure you're getting what you need.
+The cost for your needs could fall anywhere along a large spectrum, so look closely at pricing information and feature listings to make sure you're getting what you need.

 Everything you do in inbound marketing is aimed at one goal: bring prospects to your website and convert them into leads and customers.

 A poorly-designed or performing website can send prospects running back to their search results.
 Even if someone is interested in what you have to offer, poor user experience or glitches in your design can prevent or deter them from doing business with you.